-Furthermore, kale is also high in fiber, manganese, vitamin B6, potassium and iron.
+Furthermore, kale is high in fiber, manganese, vitamin B6, potassium, and iron.

-Seaweed — such as kelp, nori, kombu and wakame — are all very rich in iodine (7).
+Seaweed — such as kelp, nori, kombu, and wakame — are all very rich in iodine (8).

-The recommended daily intake is 150 micrograms/day.
-However, different types of seaweed contain varying amounts of iodine (8):
+The RDI is 150 mcg per day.
+However, different types of seaweed contain varying amounts of iodine.

-Bottom Line: Seaweed is an excellent source of iodine, as one gram provides 20-1000% of the RDI.
-However, kelp is much higher in iodine than other types of seaweed, and should not be consumed daily.
+SUMMARY Seaweed is an excellent source of iodine, as 1 gram provides 20–1,000% of the RDI.
+Note that brown seaweed is much higher in iodine than other types and should not be consumed daily.

 The liver is the most nutritious part of any animal.

-It is rich in essential nutrients, including vitamin B12, vitamin A, iron, folate and copper.
+It’s rich in essential nutrients, including vitamin B12, vitamin A, iron, folate, and copper.

-Just be sure not to eat liver more often than once or twice a week, because excessive buildup of these nutrients may occur.
+However, be sure not to eat liver more than once or twice per week, as you may run the risk of nutrient toxicity.

-Bottom Line: Liver contains very high amounts of vitamin B12, vitamin A and copper.
-However, it should not be consumed more than once or twice a week.
+SUMMARY Liver contains very high amounts of vitamin B12, vitamin A, and copper.
+Yet, it should not be consumed more than once or twice per week.

-If you are lacking in selenium, then Brazil nuts may be the perfect snack.
+If you’re lacking in selenium, Brazil nuts may be the perfect snack.

-The recommended daily amount is 50–70 micrograms, which may be achieved by consuming just one large Brazil nut.
+The RDI is 50–70 mcg, which may be achieved by consuming just 1 large Brazil nut.

-Each nut may provide up to 95 micrograms of selenium.
+Each nut may provide up to 95 mcg of selenium.

-Bottom Line: Brazil nuts are the single best dietary source of selenium.
-Just one large nut contains more than the recommended daily amount.
+SUMMARY Brazil nuts are the single best dietary source of selenium.
+Just one large nut contains more than the RDI.

 Shellfish, such as clams and oysters, are among the most nutritious types of seafood.

-Furthermore, they contain high amounts of other B-vitamins, potassium, selenium and iron.
+Furthermore, they contain high amounts of other B vitamins, as well as potassium, selenium, and iron.

-Clams and oysters may be the perfect food for older individuals, as higher amounts of vitamin B12 are recommended after age 50 because your digestive system’s ability to absorb vitamin B12 may decrease with age (16, 17, 18).
+Clams and oysters may be the perfect food for older adults.
+Higher amounts of vitamin B12 are recommended after age 50 because your digestive system’s ability to absorb vitamin B12 may decrease with age (16, 17, 18).

-Bottom Line: Clams and oysters both contain high amounts of vitamin B12, which is very important for older individuals.
+SUMMARY Clams and oysters both contain high amounts of vitamin B12, which is especially important for older adults.
 Shellfish are also high in many other nutrients.

 Sardines are small, oily and nutrient-rich fish.

-Although they are commonly served in cans, sardines can also be grilled, smoked or pickled when fresh.
+Although commonly served canned, sardines can also be grilled, smoked, or pickled when fresh.

-One 92-gram (3.75 oz) serving contains more than half of the RDI for these essential fatty acids.
-It also contains over 300% of the RDI for vitamin B12.
+One 3.75-ounce (92-gram) serving contains more than half of the RDI for DHA and EPA.
+It also provides over 300% of the RDI for vitamin B12.

-Furthermore, sardines contain a little bit of almost every nutrient we need, including high amounts of selenium and calcium.
+Furthermore, sardines contain a little bit of almost every nutrient you need, including selenium and calcium.

-Bottom Line: Sardines are a very nutrient-rich fish.
-They contain high amounts of essential fatty acids and over 300% of the RDI of vitamin B12.
+SUMMARY Sardines are a very nutrient-rich fish.
+Not only are they loaded with essential fatty acids, but 1 serving contains over 300% of the RDI for vitamin B12.

 Yellow bell peppers are one of the best dietary sources of vitamin C.

 Vitamin C is an essential vitamin.
-It is also water-soluble, meaning that extra amounts do not get stored in the body.
-Therefore, having a regular supply of vitamin C in the diet is very important.
+It’s also water-soluble, meaning your body doesn't store extra amounts.
+Therefore, regularly consuming vitamin C is very important.

-For comparison, yellow bell peppers contain about 3–4 times the amount of vitamin C found in oranges.
+In comparison, yellow bell peppers harbor about 3–4 times the amount of vitamin C found in oranges.

-Bottom Line: Yellow bell peppers are an excellent source of vitamin C. One large bell pepper provides almost 600% of the recommended daily amount, which is up to 4 times the amount found in oranges.
+SUMMARY Yellow bell peppers are an excellent source of vitamin C. One large specimen provides almost 600% of the RDI — up to 4 times more than oranges.

-This is because the dietary sources of vitamin D are sparse.
-They include mainly fatty fish and fish liver oils, as well as egg yolks and mushrooms, to a lesser extent.
+This is because the food sources of vitamin D are sparse.
+They include fatty fish, fish liver oils, and — to a lesser extent — egg yolks and mushrooms.

 Vitamin D is essential for bone health.
-It is also a crucial part of many bodily processes, including immune system function and cancer prevention (27).
+It’s also a crucial part of many bodily processes, including immune system function and cancer prevention (29).

-Only one tablespoon, or 14 g, of cod liver oil provides 2–3 grams of omega 3 fats and 1400 IU of vitamin D. This is more than 200% of the RDI for vitamin D.
+Only 1 tablespoon (14 ml) of cod liver oil provides 2–3 grams of omega-3 fats and 1,400 IU of vitamin D. This is more than 200% of the RDI for vitamin D.

-However, cod liver oil also contains high amounts of vitamin A, about 270% of the RDI.
-Vitamin A can be harmful in excessive amounts, so it is not recommended that adults use more than 1-2 tablespoons per day of cod liver oil.
+However, the same amount of cod liver oil also harbors 270% of the RDI for vitamin A. Vitamin A can be harmful in excessive amounts, so adults are advised to take no more than 2 tablespoons (28 ml) of cod liver oil per day.

-Bottom Line: Cod liver oil is an excellent source of omega-3 fatty acids, vitamin D and vitamin A. Taking more than 1–2 tablespoons per day is not recommended.
+SUMMARY Cod liver oil is an excellent source of omega-3 fatty acids, vitamin D, and vitamin A. However, taking more than 1–2 tablespoons (14–18 ml) per day is not recommended.

-Although multivitamins may be beneficial for some people, they are unnecessary for most.
+Although multivitamins may be beneficial for some people, they’re unnecessary for most.
 In some cases, they may even provide excessive amounts of certain nutrients.

-If you want to boost your nutrient intake, consider adding some of these super nutritious foods to your diet instead of taking a synthetic multivitamin.
+If you want to boost your nutrient intake through diet alone, consider adding some of these nutritious, whole foods to your routine.